afd998/CB-flask/README.md

 *['Monterey County', 'Watsonville', 'Santa Cruz ', 'South County', 'Santa Cruz County', 'Mid-County', 'San Benito County', 'Other', 'San Lorenzo Valley', 'Capitola', 'Scotts Valley', ‘Santa Cruz’]*

 *['Below 100%', '100%-200%', '100-200%', 'Above 200%']*

+## Other Notes:

+There was a previous version of this that was effectively archived (or at least should be) at https://github.com/deancampagnolo/CommunityBridges